trinimon/dictionaries/README.md

-# A dictionaries Docker image based on PostgreSQL
+# A Dictionaries Docker Image

-This image contains a PostgreSQL database with schemas for an english and a spanish dictionary.
+This repository contains a Docker file for the creation of a PostgreSQL database image including prepared schemas for an english and a spanish dictionary.

-The database is called *dictionaries* which is owned by the user *translator*.
-Schemas inside the database are named corresponding to the language they contain, e.g. *english* or *spanish*.
-Tables are named *translations*.

 # Docker Hub

-...
+Check out the [Docker Hub Respoitory](https://hub.docker.com/r/trinimon/dictionaries) for further information.

 # Licenses